SteadyOptions is an options trading forum where you can find solutions from top options traders. Join Us!

 Greeks

 IVolatility tools work on a simple principle: that options prices are influenced by measurable, predictable, and publicly available variables; and using these variables, we’re able to build a deep understanding of what contracts are over or undervalued, which way underlyings will trend, and where an option will finish.
-But before we can get into the software itself, we need to understand the metrics used to measure the factors that influence options prices: the Greeks.
+But before we can get into the software itself, we need to understand the metrics used to measure the factors that influence options prices: the Options Greeks.

 Delta

-Delta is an estimate of the theoretical change in the price of an option for a small change in the price of the underlying stock, ETF or futures contract expressed as a percentage of the underlying.
+Options Delta is an estimate of the theoretical change in the price of an option for a small change in the price of the underlying stock, ETF or futures contract expressed as a percentage of the underlying.
 Delta estimates how much the value of an option is likely to change for a one-point change of the underlying with values ranging from zero to 1.
 For call options delta is positive so when the price of the underlying advances the option will gain value.

 Alternatively put options have negative delta and decline in value as the underlying advances.
 Options closest to the current price, called at-the-money ATM, have deltas close to .50, +.50 for calls and -.50 for puts.
 Out-of-the money OTM calls, those with strike prices higher than the price of the underlying have deltas less than .50 and in-the-money ITM calls, those with strike prices below the current underlying, have deltas greater than .50.
 Out-of-the-money puts, those with strikes below the price of the underlying have deltas less than .50 while in-the-money puts, those with strike prices above the price of the underlying, have deltas greater than .50.